awsdocs/amazon-eks-user-guide/doc_source/launch-node-bottlerocket.md

    kubectl edit -n kube-system daemonset kube-proxy
    ```

-   Add `--conntrack-max-per-core` and `--conntrack-min to the kube-proxy` arguments as shown in the following example\.
+   Add `--conntrack-max-per-core` and `--conntrack-min to the kube-proxy` arguments that are in the following example\.
 A setting of `0` implies no change\.

    ```
    containers: